facuonline/mercurio/README.md

     ]);
 ```

 This will prepare your environment to work with Mercurio.
-To work with all of the `App` classes and a small part of some `Utils` it's necessary (recommended in case of utils) that you have a SQL database, either way you'll only be able to use a basic set of Mercurio tools (i.e just some Utils).
+To work with the `App` classes it's necessary that you have a SQL database, either way you'll only be able to use a basic set of Mercurio tools (i.e jus Utils).
 >You can obtain a random, safe key using **`Mercurio\App::randomKey()`** (hardcoding the value in the array, the app key needs to remain consistent trough the App's life)

 ### Utils and App